 Role of the Mayor

-As defined by the Local Government Act 1989, the functions of the Mayor of a Council include:
+As defined by the Local Government Act 2020, the functions of the Mayor of a Council include:

 Role of Councillors

-The role of a Councillor, is also defined by the Local Government Act 1989, as being to:
+The role of a Councillor, is also defined by the Local Government Act 2020, as being to:

-- participate in the decision making of the Council.
+- support the role of the Council

 Maribyrnong City Council supports its community making contact with Councillors to discuss matters of interest or concern.
 However, Council takes a firm stance of no tolerance towards any abusive or defamatory communication with Councillors.